HomeTriviaScientistsJames Watson

 ✗ FALSE

-The book was controversial for its unflattering portrayals of Franklin and others.
-Many scientists criticized its subjective and gossipy tone.
+The book was controversial for its unflattering portrayals of Rosalind Franklin and others, and many scientists criticized it as subjective and gossipy, not universally accurate.

 8.